 Web 2.0 Tools- Engage Students and Increase Online Collaboration

+Technology can, of course, help expand the options for activities that are available to you and your students.
 Below are resources related to just a few excellent tools for engaging your students in different ways online, or in the classroom, through freely available Web 2.0 technologies.
 You may also want to visit our tutorial resource on Web 2.0 tools for more information.

 |Google docs is a free web-based tool that allows multiple users to share and edit a common file in real time or asynchronous.
 It is an effective tool for facilitating group collaborative projects.
 Students can also use Google Plus to meet virtually for group work and/or presentations.
 All students need is a Google account.